-In what is perhaps the most unusual advertising offer ever presented to the public we are going to award dozens of bounteous prizes totaling over \$7,500.00 in value.
+IN what is perhaps the most unusual advertising offer ever presented to the public we are going to award dozens of bounteous prizes totaling over \$7,500.00 in value.
 The first prize is \$2,085.00 (or the Packard Sedan shown below) and there is an additional prize of \$415.00 to be added to the first prize on the proof of promptness.

 As the qualification for the opportunity to win this \$2,500.00 we present this difficult test of observation.
 There is absolutely no charge to you for trying for these prizes which will be given according to the contestants' standings when the final decision is made.

 Here is the test.
-Pictured above is the Viking ship of two courageous prothers, Eric, the Fearless, and Olaf, the Stalwart.
-They are stationed among the crew, their shields showing plainly over the sides, the same as those of others of the fearless, and Olaf, the Stalwart.
-They are stationed among the crew, their shields showing plainly over the sides, the same as those of others of the fearless, and Olaf, the Stalwart.
-They are stationed among the crew, their shields showing plainly over the sides, the same as those of others of the fearless, and Olaf, the Stalwart.
-They are stationed among the crew, their shields showing plainly over the sides, the same as those of others of the fearless.
-They can be distinguished from the others in that their shields are the only two exactly alke.
+Pictured above is the Viking ship of two courageous brothers, Eric, the Fearless, and Olaf, the Stalwart.
+They are stationed among the crew, their shields showing plainly over the sides, the same as those of others of the fiery band.
+They can be distinguished from the others in that their shields are the only two exactly alike.
 In battle they would be at the head of their band fighting fiercely, but can you find them now just by their shields, which are identical in every detail?
-All of the shields look different at first glance, yet the shields of these two brothers are identical in design, in size and shape, in every line. - Look carefully.
+All of the shields look different at first glance, yet the shields of these two brothers are identical in design, in size and shape, in every line.

+Look carefully.
 If you think you have found the twin shields, send the numbers of them on a post card or in a letter.
-Duplicate prizes will be awarded in case of ties.
-Answers will not be accepted from persons living outside U. S. A. or in Chicago, JOHN W. GENZ, Dept. 179, 500 N. Dearborn St., Chicago, Ill.
+Duplicate prizes will be awarded in cass of ties.
+Answers will not be accepted from persons living outside U. S. A. or in Chicago.
+JOHN W. GENZ, Dept. 179, 500 N. Dearborn St., Chicago, Ill.